MonwarezInc/Simple3DEngine/README.md

 This is a graphics engine for a future project,
-I will probably reuse a part of my personal project You can build it with cmake commands and set lib_include to include path and lib_lib to lib path
+I will probably reuse a part of my personal project.</p>
+You can build it with cmake commands and set lib_include to include path and lib_lib to lib path